mindsdb/flat-ai/README.md

 Or clone the repo, or DIY, this is an AI library so, soo tiny, it makes minimalists look like hoarders, and it should be be able to code one yourself...

-> **Oh wait I did not even code it myself...**.
-I simply asked an LLM to write it for me based on this very same README.md file.
-And it did.
-And it works.
-So then I asked it to solve all problems to life, the universe and everything, and here I am, not blinking, looking at the number 42... *We might have just entered the age where some dairy products last longer than agentic frameworks.*

 ## Let's get started

 Best and fastest way, is to get your teeth to it: